Open-CK/OpenCK/OpenCK/UI/README.md

-# src/UI
+# ui

-This folder contains the sources for the UI classes in OpenCK.
+This folder contains all forms(.ui files), headers (.h files), and sources (.cpp files) for the User Interface of OpenCK.